jankazil/isd-lite-data/README.md

     - station elevation
     - period with observations
   - Loading station observations from ISDLite data files into an xarray dataset
-  - Saving station observations as a netCDF file
+  - Saving station observations and station metadata as a netCDF file
   - Reading station observations and station metadata from a netCDF file

 ## Public API